nicholasjclark/mvgam/docs/README.md

 <img src="README-unnamed-chunk-6-1.png" style="display: block; margin: auto;" />

-Now fit an `mvgam` model; it fits a GAM in which a cyclic smooth function for `season` is estimated jointly with a full time series model for the errors (in this case an `AR3` process), rather than relying on smoothing splines that do not incorporate a concept of the future.
+Now we will formulate an `mvgam` model; this model fits a GAM in which a cyclic smooth function for `season` is estimated jointly with a full time series model for the temporal process (in this case an `AR3` process), rather than relying on smoothing splines that do not incorporate a concept of the future.
 We assume the outcome follows a Poisson distribution.
-Prior to conditioning the model on observed data, a check of prior smooth function realisations is useful to ensure we are allowing enough flexibility to capture the types of functional behaviours we think are reasonable without allowing outrageous behaviours.
+But before conditioning the model on observed data, a check of prior smooth function realisations is useful to ensure we are allowing enough flexibility to capture the types of functional behaviours we think are reasonable without allowing outrageous behaviours.
 First we follow conventional recommendations to set `k` for the smooth term to be large, which would allow maximum flexibility in functional behaviours

 ``` r
 lynx_mvgam_prior <- mvgam(data_train = lynx_train,